mac-theobio/McMasterPandemic/README.md

 Compartmental epidemic models for forecasting and analysis of infectious disease pandemics: contributions from Ben Bolker, Jonathan Dushoff, David Earn, Weiguang Guan, Morgan Kain, Michael Li, Irena Papst, Steve Walker (in alphabetical order).
 Feedback is welcome at the [issues list](https://github.com/mac-theobio/McMasterPandemic/issues), or e-mail us.

-### Refactoring for Speed and Generality

-We are [currently refactoring](https://github.com/mac-theobio/McMasterPandemic/projects/7) McMasterPandemic to make it faster and more general.
-We have merged the [development branch for this refactoring project](https://github.com/mac-theobio/McMasterPandemic/tree/tmb-condense) back into the master branch.
-However the classic functionality of McMasterPandemic is still available and coexists with the more general interface and faster engine.
-To get started with the classic functionality, please read [this vignette](https://mac-theobio.github.io/McMasterPandemic/articles/getting_started.html).
-To get started with the faster and more general functionality, please read [this user guide](https://canmod.github.io/macpan-book/).

 ### Documentation
 * [Package documentation](https://mac-theobio.github.io/McMasterPandemic/)
 * [User guide](https://canmod.github.io/macpan-book/)